DG — Dollar General Corporation

 1. Key Financial Results and Metrics

-- Same-Store Sales: Grew 4.3%, with positive contributions from both customer traffic and average basket size.
+- Same-Store Sales: Grew by 4.3%, driven by increased customer traffic and average basket size.

-- Gross Profit Margin: Improved to 30.4%, up 105 basis points year-over-year, driven by reduced shrink and higher inventory markups.
+- Gross Profit Margin: Rose to 30.4%, up 105 basis points, attributed to reduced shrink and higher inventory markups.

 - Inventory Levels: Decreased by 5.7% year-over-year to $6.3 billion.